visual-framework/vf-core/components/vf-form/README.md

 ## About

 The `vf-form` manages a group of form inputs and interactive controls to collect data that can be sent to a server.
+The `vf-form` is the wrapping component for all form elements.

 ## Usage